 Denominational Differences Don’t Count

-To be clear, I don’t agree with every reason highlighted by the critics of these leaders.
-For example, some people say that the works of the Holy Spirit are no longer for today and any mention of them still happening today is blasphemy.
+To be clear, I don’t agree with every reason highlighted by Mike Winger and other critics for demanding change from these church leaders.
+For example, some critics said that the works of the Holy Spirit are no longer for today and any mention of them still happening today is blasphemy.
 The Bible directly and overtly disagrees with that, in many places, these are just three of them.
-Others say women leading any ministry is ungodly.
-The Bible directly and overtly disagrees with that, repeatedly showing women in leadership, as well.)
+Others said women having a leadership role in church is unbiblical.
+The Bible directly and overtly disagrees with that, repeatedly showing women in church leadership from pastors to deacons to preachers, as well.
+Even others accused people who still experience the spiritual realm in Biblical ways—through exercising faith to get something they want, visions, angels, saints, empowered objects, and so on—to be faking, lying, or blaspheming because they personally don’t have those experiences.
+That’s not surprising, the same spirit of powerless conformity killed Yeshu and his followers for the same reason—and will continue to demand a conformity to a version of godliness without power because they are afraid of experiencing God more fully.

-So, we always have to be discerning about why Christians bring up allegations (or sometimes accusations, like from The Accuser) against one another.
+So, we always have to be discerning about why Christians bring up allegations against leaders, because sometimes these are actually accusations, like from The Accuser.

 Allegations with Evidence Do Count